scottyeager/info_foundation/src/communication/launch_announcements/majorjulyupdate.md

 Today, we have a very big July update along with a second version of the ThreeFold Decentralization Manifesto.

-Both can be found here: https://wiki.threefold.io/#/tf_updates
+Both can be found here: tf_updates

 We will organize a Zoom call soon to also do this in video format and answer any questions the community might have.